Â

 I have read that the demand for, and production of, this mulch has decreased over the last decade or so.
 And there is evidence that cypress forests are making a comeback.

-At the same time, the southern US states where the pond cypress trees and bald cypress trees used to create cypress mulch grow are experiencing other threats to cypress forests such as salt water spilling into fresh water habitats that cypress call home.
+At the same time, the southern US states where the pond cypress trees and bald cypress trees used to create cypress mulch grow are experiencing other threats to cypress forests such as salt water spilling into fresh water habitats that cypress trees call home.
 Cypress can't survive in salt water.

 Sigh.